Brad Perez: Early career

-Go-Karts
+Go-karts

-Perez began racing in 2015, at the age of 18, when he raced go-karts at the AMR Motorplex, outside of the Homestead-Miami Speedway, driving for RYSA Racing.
+Perez began racing in 2015, at the age of 18, when he raced go-karts at the AMR Motorplex, outside of the Homestead–Miami Speedway, driving for RYSA Racing.

 SCCA

-In 2017 he began racing in the SCCA, driving in the Spec Miata category, for his own team, Brad Perez Racing.
+In 2017 Perez began racing in the SCCA, driving in the Spec Miata category, for his own team, Brad Perez Racing.

-In 2019, he went full-time racing in Spec Miata's, driving in the Hoosier Super Tour in SCCA.
+In 2019, Perez went full-time racing in Spec Miata's, driving in the Hoosier Super Tour in SCCA.

-From 2019-2021, he would work as a tire specialist for NASCAR teams, JD Motorsports in 2019, Martins Motorsports in 2020, and Rackley WAR in 2021.
+From 2019–2021, Perez worked as a tire specialist for NASCAR teams, JD Motorsports in 2019, Martins Motorsports in 2020, and Rackley W.A.R. in 2021.

-In 2020, Perez would return to the Hoosier Super Tour, and would race in the ChampCar 14 Hours of Daytona later that year.
+In 2020, Perez would return to the Hoosier Super Tour and would race in the ChampCar 14 Hours of Daytona later that year.

-Legend Cars
+Legend cars

-In 2018, he went over to Legends cars, where he drove at the Citrus County Speedway and the Auburndale Speedway for a few races, driving for Little Gator Motorsports.
+In 2018, Perez went over to Legends cars, where he drove at the Citrus County Speedway and the Auburndale Speedway for a few races, driving for Little Gator Motorsports.

-From 2020-2022 he would return for select races for Josh Williams Motorsports.
+From 2020–2022, Perez would return for select races for Josh Williams Motorsports.

 Crew chief

-On April 19, 2022, it was announced that Perez will work as a crew chief for Willie Mullins in the 2022 General Tire 200 at Talladega.
+On April 19, 2022, it was announced that Perez would work as a crew chief for Willie Mullins in the 2022 General Tire 200 at Talladega.
 It was revealed on the entry list for the race.

 ARCA Menards Series

 2021

 On July 30, 2021, NASCAR Xfinity Series driver Josh Williams, announced that Perez would drive for his team in the 2021 Clean Harbors 100 at the Glen, making it Perez's first ever ARCA Menards Series start.
-Perez would start the race and finish in 24th position despite running towards the top 10 till late in the race.
+Perez would start the race and finish in 24th position despite running towards the top 10 until late in the race.

 2022

-He would do pre-season testing at Daytona to kick off 2022 with Willie Mullins with plans to compete if he can find sponsorship for the season.
+Perez would do pre-season testing at Daytona to kick off 2022 with Willie Mullins with plans to compete if he can find sponsorship for the season.

-Camping World Truck Series
+Craftsman Truck Series

 2022

-On March 21, 2022, Perez announced that he would make his NASCAR Camping World Truck Series debut at the Circuit of the Americas for Reaume Brothers Racing where he would start 32nd and finish 20th.
+On March 21, 2022, Perez announced that he would make his NASCAR Camping World Truck Series debut at the Circuit of the Americas for Reaume Brothers Racing where he would start 32nd and finish twentieth.
 On June 6, 2022, Perez announced he would make another appearance with Reaume Brothers Racing at Sonoma Raceway with sponsorship from the band I Set My Friends on Fire.

+2023

+On April 10, 2023, Perez announced that he would return to the Truck Series and drive for Young's Motorsports at Martinsville Speedway, making his first NASCAR start on an oval track.

 Xfinity Series

 2022

-On July 25, 2022, Perez announced that he would attempt to make his NASCAR Xfinity Series debut for MBM Motorsports in the 2022 Pennzoil 150 at Indianapolis, driving the No. 13 car, however he failed to qualify.
+On July 25, 2022, Perez announced that he would attempt to make his NASCAR Xfinity Series debut for MBM Motorsports in the 2022 Pennzoil 150 at Indianapolis, driving the No. 13 car, however, he failed to qualify.
 On August 16, Perez would announce that he would once again attempt to make his Xfinity Series start at Watkins Glen, this time driving the 35 car for Emerling-Gase Motorsports.
 He was able to make the race after qualifying 27th.
-He would finish the race in 20th, earning his first career top 20 in his first start.
+He would finish the race in twentieth, earning his first career top-twenty in his first start.